hasura/ndc-hub/registry/sqlserver/README.md

 ```

 Now, whenever running the following, you'll bring up the GraphQL engine, observability tools, and any connectors you've
 included.
-From the root of your project, run:
+From your project's root directory, run:

 ```bash title="From the root of your project, run:"
 HASURA_DDN_PAT=$(ddn auth print-pat) docker compose -f docker-compose.hasura.yaml watch